anandwana001/Android-Udacity-Project-in-Kotlin/Android Basic/DSCVisitingCard/README.md

 # DSC Visiting Card

 This is the first project from Android Basic Developer Nanodegree.
-Develop UI for single screen which may be look like a card or letter or etc.
+Develop single screen app which display some information.

-I had tried here making two cardviews with text and make them clickable.
+I had tried here making two cardviews with image and text.
 The major purpose of this project is to learn Kotlin through Udacity's basic projects.

 We have seen some points in this project:
 1. No need of `findViewById()`, we can directly use the id name which we have written in layout file